QuantumMeasurementLab/NPyT/README.md

 # Citation

 If you use NPyT in your work, please cite the accompanying paper:
-Lydia A. Kanari-Naish, Jack Clarke, Sofia Qvarfort, and Michael R. Vanner, "Optimizing confidence in negative-partial-transpose-based entanglement criteria", (arxiv link to appear shortly)
+Lydia A. Kanari-Naish, Jack Clarke, Sofia Qvarfort, and Michael R. Vanner, "Optimizing confidence in negative-partial-transpose-based entanglement criteria", (link to appear shortly)